hlavacs/ViennaPhysicsEngine/README.md

 The whole engine is contained in VPE.hpp.
 The provided example program uses the Vienna Vulkan Engine BRANCH 1.1 for rendering and is thus currently restricted to Windows 11.
 If you want to compile the example, do the following steps:
 - Make sure you have an up to date CMake, MS Visual Studio 22 and the Vulkan SDK installed.
+- Clone the Vienna Vulkan Engine v1.1: *git clone -b v1.1 https://github.com/hlavacs/ViennaVulkanEngine.git ViennaVulkanEngine1.1*
-- Clone both projects Vienna Vulkan Engine and Vienna Physics Engine, into the same directory, next to each other.
+- Clone the Vienna Physics Engine into the same directory, next to each other: *git clone https://github.com/hlavacs/ViennaPhysicsEngine.git*
 - Cd into Vienna Vulkan Engine and run CMake.
 Alternatively run the msvc bat file.
 CMake creates an sln project file.
 - Open the sln file and compile the project.
 Sometimes compile it twice to make sure everything is done correctly.
 - You might also manually compile the doxyfile subproject to create the documentation.
 For this you must have Doxygen installed.